Every Disney+ Star Wars Show So Far, Ranked

 But at the end of the day, this series is just downright entertaining.
 I was glued to my seat whenever I watched it, and I could not stop until I binged every episode.
 And while we'll be waiting a bit more for Andor Season 2 to be released, I recommend fans check out the first season.
 Hell, I think even casual viewers would enjoy this series, if anything for its sharp political and social commentary.
 (Yes, that's how confident I am in it.)

-There are upcoming Star Wars shows to look forward to but, for now, I'll stick to rewatching the ones listed above – or painstakingly waiting for The Mandalorian Season 4, if it ever comes out.
+There are so many new Star Wars projects to look forward to but, for now, I'll stick to rewatching the ones listed above.

 A self-proclaimed nerd and lover of Game of Thrones/A Song of Ice and Fire, Alexandra Ramos is a Content Producer at CinemaBlend.
 She first started off working in December 2020 as a Freelance Writer after graduating from the Pennsylvania State University with a degree in Journalism and a minor in English.
 She primarily works in features for movies, TV, and sometimes video games.
 (Please don't debate her on The Last of Us 2, it was amazing!)
 She is also the main person who runs both our daily newsletter, The CinemaBlend Daily, and our ReelBlend newsletter.